kallaway/100-days-of-code/log.md

 **Thoughts**: I feel like I'm just starting, so I don't really have all of that much to talk about.
 Thus far, it seems pretty simple.
 I'm glad that I am going to be picking up some experience with ES6, though.

+### Day 3: August 8, Wednesday

+**Today's Progress**: Reviewing SQL and Microsoft SQL Server in preperation for an interview on Friday.

+**Thoughts**: Being super honest, I kind of wish I was working with React tonight.
+I might be able to do some yet, but the chances of that aren't looking fantastic.